A carved rock with a cutting edge made by the Indigenous people of Haiti

 Despite popular misconceptions, the people of Haiti are not genetically related to the Natives of the island.
 The current inhabitants of the island are an imported population.
 Almost all Haitian ancestors come from West Africa, some come from Europe, but virtually none come from the once indigenous people of the island, making us a population of newcomers.
 This is said in Creole as nou pa moun isit.
 Despite this well documented historical fact, some people continue to attribute numerous elements of Haitian culture to a purported indigenous past.
 Rara celebrations, Vèvè writing, the making of cassava, the carving of dugout canoes are among the many cultural practices that have been wrongly attributed to an imagined “Indian” or Native heritage that was supposedly passed down to us.
 Recent genetic studies of the Haitian people, negates this alleged native blood line.

 There is almost no trace of native genes in the present Haitian population.
 Results of genetic testing on Haitians shows an overwhelming representation of African genes, some European genes, and nearly no genes from the indigenous population of the island.
 Using available commercial tests to determine our own genetic make-up, we, the writers of this article, found that 80 to 87% of our genes were African and 7 to 20% were European.
 We had no detectable Native genes.
 Another Haitian colleague who underwent the same test, found similar results.
-In 1976, Basu and Associates studied 487 people in Pestel, Haiti and found that about 80% of the genes studied came from Africa and they concluded that only a negligible percentage (<0.02%) came from Native American sources.
-In 2012, Simms studied the Y Chromosome of 123 Haitians and found them to be predominately from Africa.
-In another study published in 2010, Simms and associates tested 111 Haitians and found that 95% of the genes analyzed came from Africa.
-These results beg for explaining how a predominantly African population replaced the indigenous people of Haiti.
+In 1976, Basu and Associates studied 487 people in Pestel, Haiti and found that about 80% of the genes studied came from Africa and they concluded that only a negligible percentage (<0.02%) came from native american sources.
+In 2012 Simms studied the y-chromosome of 123 Haitians and found them to be predominantly African.
+These result beg for explaining how a predominantly African population replaced indigenous people.

 At one time, the Native population flourished in Haiti.
 Current genetic, linguistic and archeological evidence support that people started to populate the Antilles about 7000 years ago.
 Some of these people, called Ciboney, arrived from South America along the Yucatan peninsula and settled in Cuba and Haiti.
 Another wave of migration into the Antilles started about 2500 years ago when Arawak people moved from Venezuela to settle in Trinidad and from there, they moved east, hopping from island to island until they reached Puerto Rico.
 These Arawak people left a trail of pottery that is now used to date their arrival to the different islands.
 It was not until 1500 years ago (500 C.E) that the Arawak people moved to the islands of Haiti and Cuba where they either replaced or lived alongside the Ciboney people.